HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces

 \paragraph{Modeling density} The original NeRF representation has the flexibility of representing semi-transparent surfaces, for the density field is not forced to saturate.
 However, the model often abuses this property by generating semi-transparent volumes to mimic reflections and other view-dependent effects (\cref{fig:apparent-surfaces}).
 This hampers our goal of minimizing the samples per ray needed for rendering.

-To address this problem, surface--volume representations \cite{OechsPG2021, YarivGKL2021, WangLLTKW2021} learn well-defined surfaces by interpreting MLP outputs $f(\vct x)$ as a signed distance field (SDF) such that scene surfaces are represented by the zero-level set of the function $f$.
+To address this problem, surface--volume representations \cite{OechsPG2021, YarivGKL2021, WangLLTKW2021} learn well-defined surfaces by interpreting MLP outputs $f(\vct x)$ as a signed distance field (SDF) to represent scene surfaces as the zero-level set of the function $f$.

 As the norm of the gradient of an SDF should typically be 1, the MLP is regularized via the Eikonal loss:

 where $\eta_i$ is a per-sample loss weight typically set to $1$.
 The signed distances are converted into densities $\sigma_\text{SDF}$ that are paired with color predictions, and rendered as in NeRF.
 Specifically, we follow VolSDF's approach \cite{YarivGKL2021} and define: